General and Fractional Hypertree Decompositions: Hard and Easy Cases: Efficient Approximation of FHW

-In the remainder of this section, we develop the necessary machinery to finally give a proof sketch of Theorem~\ref{theo:exactFHD}.
-The crucial concept, which we introduce next, will be that of a {\em $c$-bounded fractional part\/}.
-Intuitively, FHDs with $c$-bounded fractional part are FHDs, where the fractional edge cover $\gamma_u$ in every node $u$ is ``close to an edge cover'' -- with the possible exception of up to $c$ vertices in the bag $B_u$.
-For the special case $c= 0$, an FHD with $c$-bounded fractional part is simply a GHD.
+In the remainder of this section, we develop the necessary machinery to finally prove Theorem~\ref{theo:FHDwithBIP}.
+For this, we first introduce the crucial concept of a {\em $c$-bounded fractional part\/}.
+Intuitively, FHDs with $c$-bounded fractional part are FHDs, where the fractional edge cover $\gamma_u$ in every node $u$ is ``close to an (integral) edge cover'' -- with the possible exception of up to $c$ vertices in $B(\gamma_u)$.

 It is convenient to first introduce the following notation: let $\gamma : E(H) \ra [0,1]$ and let $S \subseteq \cov(\gamma)$.
 We write $\gamma |_S$ to denote the {\em restriction of $\gamma$ to $S$\/}, i.e., $\gamma |_S (e) = \gamma(e)$ if $e \in S$ and $\gamma|_S (e)= 0$ otherwise.